flarum/docs/docs/extend/update-2_0.md

 Checkout the [Symfony Mailer documentation](https://symfony.com/doc/current/mailer.html) for more details.

+#### Intervention Image v3

+##### <span class="breaking">Breaking</span>
+The Intervention Image library (`intervention/image`) has been updated to version 3.
+If your extension makes any image manipulations, you should check the [Intervention Image v3 upgrade guide](https://image.intervention.io/v3/introduction/upgrade) for the breaking changes and adjust your code accordingly.

+You may also check out the core pull request that updated the library [here](https://github.com/flarum/framework/pull/3947/files).

 ### JSON:API

 Flarum 2.0 completely refactors the JSON:API implementation.
 The way resource CRUD operations, serialization and extending other resources is done has completely changed.